 UK law says that if you are injured in any accident that was not your own fault, you are entitled to claim compensation from whoever was responsible.
-Someone losing their life is no different, except it will be family members making a Monmouth accident at work claim for compensation.
+Someone losing their life is no different, except it will be family members who are making a Monmouth accident at work claim for compensation.

 Addressing the financial aspects with a Monmouth accident at work claim